kleis-technology/cloud-assess/README.md

 }
 ```
 In this request, we specify the usage of our virtual machine in terms
-of the quantity of RAM and storage used.
+of the quantity of resources used (ram, storage and vCPU).

 Running this request yields an impact assessment with the common LCA indicators.
 Of course, in this example, we ran the assessment for a single virtual machine,